rohan-v8rma/data-structures-and-algorithms/README.md

 - `push()` - for adding an element onto the top of the stack.
 - `pop()` - for deleting an element from the top of stack and returning the element. -1 is returned when `pop()` fails.
 - `peek()` - access the element at the top of the stack.
-- `isempty()` - for checking whether the stack is empty before trying to pop.
+- `isEmpty()` - for checking whether the stack is empty before trying to pop.
-- `isfull()` - for checking whether the stack is full before trying to add an element.
+- `isFull()` - for checking whether the stack is full before trying to add an element.

 ### Applications of Stacks